Addendum to Rules Governing Collection Development

 Core Selection Criteria and Guidelines

 Priority will be given to materials that meet the scholarly requirements of the curriculum, as well as the research needs of our community.
 The availability of electronic resources, coupled with new forms of delivering programs, has compelled the library to re-examine the scope and the formats in our collection.
-This collection development policy seeks to meet the needs of the Seton Hall community, including on-campus, hybrid, and online programs.
+The RCD seeks to meet the needs of the Seton Hall community, including on-campus, hybrid, and online programs.
 The essential factors that should be considered for addition to the collection are:

 The academic fiscal year runs from July 1 to June 30th.
 The Dean of University Libraries, in cooperation with the Library faculty Head of Collection Development and relevant library administration, is responsible for allocating the library budget for purchase of materials.
 The materials budget includes allocations for serials, books, electronic resources, approval plans, binding, document delivery and supplies.
 Gift and endowed funds significantly supplement the materials budget for purchasing subject materials as specified by the grant guidelines; these funds are not part of the allocated funds and purchases may need to be made in line with the specifications of the donation.
 Any item costing more than $400 will need the Dean’s approval.